Freshwater Place

 Freshwater Place is a residential skyscraper in the Southbank district of Melbourne, Australia.
 The building has a total of 536 apartment units.
 Construction was completed in 2005.

-The residential tower has three sections: podium, mid rise and high rise.
-The high rise section has a common area on the 40th floor known as the "Skyline Club" which houses an infinity pool, spa and steam room, gym and theatre.
-The 10th floor, which is an accessible floor, is equipped with a swimming pool, spa and steam room, gym, media room, business centre, BBQ pits and a half acre rooftop garden.
+The residential tower has three sections: podium, mid-rise and high-rise.
+The high-rise section has a common area on the 40th floor known as the "Skyline Club" which houses an infinity pool, spa and steam room, gym and theatre.
+The 10th floor, which is an accessible floor, is equipped with a swimming pool, spa and steam room, gymnasium, theatre room, business hub, electric BBQs and a half acre rooftop lawn & garden.

 Location

 Freshwater Place is located across the river from the Melbourne CBD.
 It is positioned next to the Eureka Tower, Prima Pearl and Crown Casino.

-Freshwater Place Arcade
+Queensbridge Arcade

-Freshwater Place Arcade is located on the ground floor of the residential tower.
+Queensbridge Arcade is located on the ground floor of the residential tower.
 Some shops include: